The Arithmetic of Consecutive Polynomial Sequences over Finite Fields: The Largest Degree of Irreducible Factors

 This means that the polynomial $f_nf_{n+d}$ can be factorized by irreducible polynomials of degree at most $N$.
 So, any root of $f_n$ or $f_{n+d}$ belongs to $\F_{q^{j}}$ with $j\le N$.
 Then, the product $f_{n}f_{n+d}$ has at most

 distinct roots.

 Then, applying Lemma \ref{lem:ABC} to $A_1,B_1$ and $C_1$, we obtain

-where the last inequality comes from \eqref{eq:fnd} and the fact $\deg h < N$ (which can be straightforward proved by collecting \eqref{eq:p^m} and \eqref{eq:N+1} and noticing the choices of $h(X)$ and $d$).
+where the last inequality comes from \eqref{eq:fnd} and the fact $\deg h < N$ (which can be straightforward proved by contradiction and by collecting \eqref{eq:p^m} and \eqref{eq:N+1} and noticing the choices of $h(X)$ and $d$, where we can assume that $d \ge 2$).
 Hence, we get $(n+1)/p^m< 2q^N$, which contradicts \eqref{eq:DnB}.
 So, we must have

 which, together with \eqref{eq:p^m}, concludes the proof of \eqref{eq:Degree1}.

 Now, it remains to prove \eqref{eq:Degree2}.
 If the derivatives $A^{\prime}=B^{\prime}=0$, then we get that both $n+d- \deg g$ and $n - \deg g$ are divisible by $p$, and thus $p \mid d$.
 Since $C$ can be written as $C=X^{n+1} r(X)$, where $r(X)$ is some polynomial with $r(0)\ne 0$, if $C^{\prime}=0$, then we must have $p \mid n+1$.